stamparm/maltrail/README.md

 ### Suspicious direct file downloads

 Maltrail tracks all suspicious direct file download attempts (e.g. `apk`, `exe` and `scr` file extensions).
-This can trigger lots of false positives, but eventually could help in reconstruction of the chain of infection (Note: legitimate service providers, like Google, usually use encrypted HTTPS to perform this kind of downloads):
+This can trigger lots of false positives, but eventually could help in reconstruction of the chain of infection (Note: legitimate service providers, like Google, usually use encrypted HTTPS to do this kind of downloads):

 ![Direct .exe download](http://i.imgur.com/rQqFCV2.png)